Amendments to the Constitution of Canada: "7/50 formula" amendments

-Category 3: Provisions applying to one or more, but not all, provinces
+Provisions applying to one or more, but not all, provinces

 According to s.
 43, any amendment applying to one or more, but not all, provinces must be "authorized by resolution of the Senate and House of Commons and of the legislative assembly of each province to which the amendment applies."

 If a constitutional amendment affects only one province, only the assent of the two houses of Parliament and of that province's legislative assembly is required.
-Seven of the eleven amendments passed so far have been of this nature, four being passed by and for Newfoundland and Labrador, one for New Brunswick, one for Prince Edward Island, and one for Quebec.
+Eight of the thirteen amendments passed since 1982 have been of this nature, four being passed by and for Newfoundland and Labrador, one for New Brunswick, one for Prince Edward Island, one for Quebec, and one for Saskatchewan.
 This formula is contained in section 43 of the Constitution Act, 1982.

-Category 4: Provisions concerning federal institutions
+Provisions concerning federal institutions

 According to s.
 44, constitutional provisions concerning federal institutions (executive government of Canada, Senate, and House of Commons) can be amended unilaterally by the Parliament of Canada if the provisions are not those explicitly reserved for unanimity or 7/50 formula.
-For example, in 2022, the Canadian government used this amendment method to modify the House of Commons seat allocation formula to prevent Quebec from losing a seat when its population grows slower than other provinces.
+For example, in 2022, the Canadian government used this amendment method to modify the House of Commons seat allocation formula.

-Category 5: Provincial Constitution
+Provincial constitutions

 According to s.
 45, each province has the exclusive power to modify its own constitution, if the changes do not concern matters outlined in s.
-41. This section has been the subject of much confusion and debate, since some provincial constitutions are embedded in the same documents that form the constitution of Canada.
+41. This section has been the subject of much confusion and debate, since some provincial constitutions are embedded in the same documents that form the Constitution of Canada.